Why do women dye their hair? What are the most popular hair dyes for black women?

 Here are some hair colour ideas, just for you:

 Big, black and bold!

 In the 1950s, women would colour their hair black to hide their greys.
 Our gogos would send us to the store for a pack of INECTO Black dye, to keep their look in check.
 In the 1970s the afro was in, in African American culture and even locally, it was fashionable.
 Remember Drum magazine covers?
 It was all about the natural, black afro.
 We can also take a page from Dianna Ross’s stunning look.
 The hair was big, black and bold!
 The afro is still striking and hot!
 This colour works beautifully on all complexions.
 It’s a safe bet when you are in doubt.
 So own that retro look!

 Blonde hair dye was the name of the game in the 2000s with local and international celebrities rocking this colour with pride.
 It hasn’t changed much; this colour is still fashionable.
 The likes of Eve, Chrisette Michele, DJ Zinhle and Lil Kim made this colour their own.
 More often than not, this look is a short-haired girl’s go-to.
 We have seen medium and fair complexions give this look life while dark complexions have been breaking all barriers by colouring with this bold colour.

 Stunning bright red!

 In the 2000s, it was all about the weave.
 The best part about weaves is that they can be coloured so why not colour it a bright red!

 Rihanna took this colour to another level when she came onto the scene with it.
 No one has evolved with the times quite like this bombshell!
 This colour bounces off her smooth skin and makes you take a second look.
 Not all reds are created equal; you may choose to go for red wine, cherry red, burgundy, plum or even a cranberry cocktail.
-Any of these colours looks stunning on medium toned skin.
+Any of these colours look stunning on medium-toned skin.